Skip to main content

 He was not warning the world of those who only actually only ever read one book, even though most Christians, and certainly most Catholics, have never actually read their Bible from cover to cover.
 For nothing convinces Christians to convert to atheism faster than reading the whole Bible, with its talking donkey's and snakes, and bears tearing children to shreds for the unforgivable sin of laughing at a bald man.

-Rather, Aquinas was warning the world of all those who only read books that reinforce their willingness to "believe" that the the one book they are convinced is more sacred than anything other book ever written is all they need - even if they've never actually read the damn thing - to trust that they are more enlightened, more righteous, and more godlike, than those who read anything else.
+Rather, Aquinas was warning the world of all those who only read books that reinforce their willingness to "believe" that the the one book they are convinced is more sacred than any other book ever written is all they need - even if they've never actually read the damn thing - to trust that they are more enlightened, more righteous, and more godlike, than those who read anything else.
 And they believe this, even though the man who reads only one book can be even more ignorant than those who don't even know how to read.

 The miracle of this is that those who do the very thing Aquinas warned against not only believe they have free will, even though they fear reading too many other books may injure their ability to maintain their own brand of "faith" in their one book, but are actually "humble" by insisting they are as inerrant in their assertions - regardless of a lack of evidence to support those assertions or the growing mountain of scientific evidence that proves such assertions are both false and detrimental to being human - as their "one book" is infallible in claims that haven't been upgraded since (at least for fundamentalist Christians) the age of the dinosaurs.